Content marketing can be an extremely efficient, low-cost method of growing your business.

 Of course there’s no point in being controversial for the sake of being controversial.
 But if you have pet peeves in your industry, sharing them in well-reasoned content is absolutely fair game.

 Especially if you run a small business, your thoughts and personality are a huge part of your brand.
-Take the phrase “tell me what you really think” and make it yours.
+Take the phrase “tell me what you really think” and turn it into fun blog ideas.

 9. Disagree with conventional wisdom